 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Moves to focus on: jab, forward tilt, down tilt, neutral special, side special, and down special.
+- Neutral options: jab, forward tilt, down tilt, neutral special, side special, and down special.
 Peach has many useful tools at her disposal.
-As mentioned earlier, her jab hits twice and can link into a down tilt to forward smash combo.
-Peach’s neutral special, Toad, should be used frequently against telegraphed attacks, while Peach Bomber serves as a decent mid-ranged approach option.
-Down special is best used from afar – if you’re lucky, you might even pull up a Bob-omb or a Mr. Saturn!
+As mentioned earlier, her jab hits twice and can follow up into a down tilt to forward smash combo.
+Her neutral special, Toad, should be used against telegraphed attacks, while Peach Bomber serves as a decent mid-range approach option.
+Regardless of whether or not you equipped Heavy Vegetable, Peach’s down special is best used from afar.
+If you get lucky, you might even pluck a Mr. Saturn or Bob-omb!

 - Main KO moves: forward smash and up smash.
-Peach’s forward smash cycles through three different weapons: a golf club, a frying pan, and a tennis racket.
+Peach’s forward smash cycles through three different tools: a golf club, a frying pan, and a tennis racket.
 Be mindful of which weapon Peach will use when attacking with forward smash.
-Her golf club has increased range and diagonal knockback, her frying pan inflicts more damage, and her tennis racket launches enemies horizontally.
-Peach’s up smash is a useful aerial punish, and is most powerful when her body connects with the opponent.
+Her golf club has increased range and diagonal knockback, her frying pan inflicts major damage, and her tennis racket launches enemies horizontally.
+Peach’s up smash is a useful aerial punish, and is most powerful when the center of her body connects with the opponent.

 - Moves to avoid: down smash.
-Peach’s down smash isn’t bad, but it does lack range and knockback: to this end, her forward and up smashes are far superior.
-Avoid using down smash during training so that your amiibo prioritizes more effective moves.
+Peach’s down smash isn’t bad, per se, but it does lack range and knockback.
+As a result, her forward and up smashes are far superior.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.